sebastien/kame/docs/language.md

 parameter-with-spaces = "  the leading and trailing spaces will be preserved  "
 ```

-When a definition value is an unquote string containing spaces, it will be
+When a definition value is an unquoted string containing spaces, it will be
 interpreted as a list instead of a single value.

 ```